CSE-210-Team-10/cse210-group10/admin/adrs/0005-linting-html-htmlhint.md

 ## Context and Problem Statement

-The team needed to decide the best way to lint Javascript files as part of the CI/CD pipeline.
+The team needed to decide the best way to lint HTML files as part of the CI/CD pipeline.
 ## Considered Options

 * HTMLHint